n4s5ti/claude-oracle/README.md

 ## Why?

 Claude Code is great at writing code, but sometimes you want a second opinion on architecture, or need to validate an approach before diving in.
-This tool lets you query Gemini without leaving your terminal, and integrates directly into Claude Code workflows.
+This tool lets Claude query Gemini 3 Pro without leaving your terminal, and integrates directly into Claude Code workflows.

 The `/fullauto` command is where it gets interesting - Claude will autonomously consult Gemini at key decision points, like having a senior architect review your junior dev's work.